 This outliner approach feels radically different.
 There’s no blank page anxiety - you just start typing bullets.
 Each bullet can become its own thread of thought.
 Press Tab to indent, Shift+Tab to outdent.
 Your thoughts naturally form hierarchies.

-In practice: When I’m researching a complex topic, Logseq’s block-level thinking is powerful.
-I can capture quotes as individual blocks, tag them with concepts, and later query all blocks related to a specific idea — regardless of which page they came from.
+In practice: For complex research topics, Logseq’s block-level thinking is powerful.
+You can capture quotes as individual blocks, tag them with concepts, and later query all blocks related to a specific idea - regardless of which page they came from.
 The blocks are atomic units of knowledge.

 Linking and Graph Views

-Both tools support bidirectional linking — when you link from Note A to Note B, both notes “know” about the connection.
-But the implementation differs.
+Both tools support bidirectional linking - when you link from Note A to Note B, both notes know about the connection.
+The implementation differs: Obsidian uses page-level [[Page Title]] links, page embeds with ![[Page]], and aliases for multiple link names.
+Logseq adds block-level ((text search)) references, a native query language, and bidirectional tags alongside the same [[Page Title]] syntax.

-Winner: Tie, but for different reasons.
-Obsidian’s page-level links are simpler and faster.
-Logseq’s block-level references are more granular and powerful for research.
+Winner: Tie.
+Obsidian’s page-level links are simpler and faster; Logseq’s block-level references are more granular for research.

 Plugin Ecosystems